JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 defaultDomainName   : MSAzureCloud.onmicrosoft.com
 ```

-This helps us better identify the tenants and see which ones are Microsoft managed and which ones are not.
+This helps us identify the tenants and see which ones are Microsoft managed (like the above) and which ones are not.

 ### Step 4: Output the information to CSV file